sydasif/python-book/docs/source/03_collection/02_list.md

 - Using the `list()` function: `list()`
 ```

 To retrieve a list, there are two important elements are used.
-These elements are the name of the list and the position of the item in the list.
-It is important to note that the positioning of the items would start from a `zero`.
+These are the name of the list and the position of the item in the list.
+It is important to note that the positioning of the items would start from a `0`.

 ```py
 print(list_items[0])